 Reported Change in Pension Value and

 Reported Summary Non-Qualified

 Compensation Table Deferred Compensation

 Total for Second Compensation Pension Benefit Actually Paid to

 Year PEO Earnings Adjustments Second PEO

-2022 N/A N/A N/A N/A

-2021 N/A N/A N/A N/A
+\$ \$ \$ \$

 2020 3,234,300 (1,711,634) 26,244 1,548,910

 - (5) The dollar amounts reported in column (d) represent the average of the amounts reported for the Company's Named Executive Officers as a group (excluding R. Steer and S. Bresky, who each served as President and Chief Executive Officer during the periods stated above) in the "Total" column of the Summary Compensation Table in each applicable year.
-The names of the Named Executive Officers (excluding R. Steer and S. Bresky) included for purposes of calculating the average amounts in each applicable year are as follows: (i) for 2022, D. Rankin, E. Gonzalez, D. Dannov and P. Brown; (ii) for 2021, D. Rankin, E. Gonzalez, D. Dannov and P. Brown; (ii) for 2021, D. Rankin, E. Gonzalez, D. Dannov and Former President and Chief Executive Officer of Seaboard Foods, Darwin E. Sand. - (6) The dollar amounts reported in column (e) represent the average amount of "compensation actually paid" to the Company's Named Executive Officers as a group (excluding R. Steer and S. Bresky), as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not represent the actual average amount of compensation earned or paid to the Named Executive Officers as a group (excluding R. Steer and S. Bresky) during the applicable years.
+The names of the Named Executive Officers (excluding R. Steer and S. Bresky) included for purposes of calculating the average amounts in each applicable year are as follows: (i) for 2023, D. Rankin, E. Gonzalez, P. Brown, and J. Bresky; (ii) for 2022, D. Rankin, E. Gonzalez, David M. Dannov (former President and Chief Executive Officer of Seaboard Overseas and Trading Group) and P. Brown; (iii) for 2021, D. Rankin, E. Gonzalez, D. Dannov (former President and Chief Executive Officer of Seaboard Overseas and Trading Group) and P. Brown; (iii) for 2021, D. Rankin, E. Gonzalez, D. Dannov (former President and Chief Executive Officer of Seaboard Overseas and Trading Group) and P. Brown and (iv) for 2020, D. Rankin, E. Gonzalez, D. Dannov (former President and Chief Executive Officer of Seaboard Overseas and Trading Group) and P. Brown and (iv) for 2020, D. Rankin, E. Gonzalez, D. Dannov (former President and Chief Executive Officer of Seaboard Overseas and Trading Group) and P. Brown and (iv) for 2020, D. Rankin, E. Gonzalez, D. Dannov (former President and Chief Executive Officer of Seaboard Overseas and Trading Group) and P. Brown and (iv) for 2020, D. Rankin, E. Gonzalez, D. Dannov (former President and Chief Executive Officer of Seaboard Overseas and Trading Group) and P. Brown and (iv) for 2020, D. Rankin, E. Gonzalez, D. Dannov (former President and Chief Executive Officer of Seaboard Overseas and Trading Group) and Darwin E. Sand (former President and Chief Executive Officer of Seaboard Foods). - (6) The dollar amounts reported in column (e) represent the average amount of "compensation actually paid" to the Company's Named Executive Officers as a group (excluding R. Steer and S. Bresky), as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not represent the actual average amount of compensation earned or paid to the Named Executive Officers as a group (excluding R. Steer and S. Bresky) during the applicable years.
 The pension benefit adjustments only include average service cost.
 There was no prior service cost.
 In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to average total compensation for the Named Executive Officers as a group (excluding R. Steer and S. Bresky) for each year to determine the compensation actually paid, using the same methodology described in Notes 3 and 4 above.

-Average Reported

-Average Reported Change in Pension
+Average Reported Average Reported Change in Pension

 Summary Value and Non- Average

 Compensation Table Qualified Deferred Compensation

 Total for Non-PEO Compensation Average Pension Actually Paid to

 Year NEOs Earnings Benefit Adjustments Non-PEO NEOs

+\$ \$ \$ \$

+2023 1,810,735 (35,184) 73,555 1,849,106

 2022 1,854,999 (44,126) 127,883 1,938,756

 2021 2,284,297 (608,999) 109,954 1,785,252

 2020 2,984,015 (1,150,234) 162,078 1,995,859